The Best Fresh Orange Margarita

 Sweet & Smoky Rim

-- Mix the sweet and smoky rim ingredients in a shallow bowl or plate.
-Run an orange wedge around the rim of a glass, and then press the glass into the sugary, smoky, salty, spicy mixture until the rim is coated.
-Set the glass aside.3 tbsp sugar, 1 tsp salt, ⅛ tsp chipotle pepper powder, ½ tsp chili powder
+- Mix the sweet and smoky rim ingredients in a shallow bowl or plate.3 tbsp sugar, 1 tsp salt, ⅛ tsp chipotle pepper powder, ½ tsp chili powder

-- Alternatively, you could brush some orange juice onto part of the side of a glass, then roll that part into the rim mixture.
+- Lightly run a used orange wedge around the rim of a glass, careful not to get it too wet.
+Press the rim of the glass into the sugar mixture until it's coated.
+Set the glass aside.
+(Alternatively, you could brush some orange juice onto part of the side of a glass, then roll that part into the rim mixture.)

 The Drink

 - Add the margarita ingredients and a handful of ice cubes to a cocktail shaker.
-Place the lid and cap on the shaker and shake a few times to combine.2 oz fresh orange juice, 1 oz fresh lime juice, 1.5 oz tequila, 1.5 oz Cointreau, ½ to 1 oz simple syrup
+Place the lid and cap on the shaker and shake a few times to combine.2 oz fresh orange juice (1/4 cup), 1 oz fresh lime juice, 1.5 oz tequila blanco (1 standard shot glass), 1.5 oz Cointreau (1 standard shot glass), ½ to 1 oz simple syrup (1 to 2 tbsp), Ice